tomcatmanager/tomcatmanager/README.md

 	==========================
 	license  commandline

+For help on a particular command:

+	$ tomcat-manager
+	tomcat-manager> help connect
+	usage: connect url [username] [password]
-	tomcat-manager> exit
+	tomcat-manager>

 License
 -------

 Check the LICENSE file.
 It's the MIT License, which means you can do whatever you want, as long as you keep the copyright notice.